hao-du/YumikiPortal/README.md

 ## OVERVIEW: ##

-Yumiki Portal is an web application which is able to integrate multiple kinds of sub-applications into a signle project with well design partern.
+Yumiki Portal is a web portal which is able to integrate multiple kinds of applications into a single project with well design partern.

 ## SYSTEM PRE-REQUISITES: ##
-* Visual Studio 2017.1
+* Visual Studio 2017 15.5
-* SQL Server 2016
+* SQL Server 2016 or above

 ## TECHNICAL NOTES: ##
-* ASP.NET 4.6.1 Hybrid Webform & MVC
+* ASP.NET 4.7 Hybrid Webform & MVC
-* 3 Layers for Module Architecture
+* Union 3 layers with Module Architecture
-* AngularJS 1
+* AngularJS, Jquery
 * Unity IoC
 * Entity Framework 6
 * Bootstrap 3